Stephen Hoare

 2005/06

-The Tigers finished their season with the best record in franchise history (25-7) which included a almost unbeatable home record (15-1).
-Melbourne would still manage only second place however, with Sydney (15-1) also being unstoppable at home (15-1) and finishing with a better overall record (26-6).
+The Tigers finished their season with the best record in franchise history (25-7), including an almost unbeatable home record (15-1), but still finished second behind Sydney (26-6).

 2006/07

-The Melbourne Tigers season began under mild controversy when the Australian Sports Anti-Doping Authority (ASADA) announced Melbourne’s Rashad Tucker and Perth’s David Bailey had returned positive tests from in-competition samples.
-Both were fined $5,000, and Bailey was axed by the Wildcat’s shortly after.
-The Tigers instead chose to stand him the US guard, with Melbourne Tigers majority owner Seamus McPeake stating, ‘We’ve given him a severe warning, and we have notified him of a breach of contract, but I think he’s had his punishment.
-A second offence is a automatic two-year suspension, so if he wants to continue his career, he can’t offend again’.
-With Tucker onboard, the team also saw its core group of Chris Anstey, Dave Thomas, Stephen Hoare, Darryl McDonald, Darryl Corletto, David Stiff and Tommy Greer all return.
-The only roster changes saw Nathan Crosswell, Alex Dench and Liam Norton replace exiting bench players Neil Mottram, Braith Cox and Gerard Leonard.
+The season began under mild controversy when the Australian Sports Anti-Doping Authority announced Tucker and Perth’s David Bailey had returned positive tests from in-competition samples.
+Both were fined $5,000, and Bailey was axed by the Wildcats shortly after.
+The Tigers instead chose to stand by the US guard, with Melbourne majority owner Seamus McPeake stating, “We’ve given him a severe warning, and we have notified him of a breach of contract, but I think he’s had his punishment.
+A second offence is a automatic two-year suspension, so if he wants to continue his career, he can’t offend again”.

-The Tigers started the season strong (5-1) and looked set to repeat as champions in 2007 and likely would have if not for a incredible off-seasonrecruitment drive from Brisbane.
-The Bullets, who had finished sixth the season prior (17-15), added CJ Bruton, Ebi Ere, Dusty Rychart and Dillon Boucher to play alongside Anstey’s former teammates, Sam MacKinnon and Mark Bradtke, on a roster considered by many to be the greatest in NBL history.
+The Tigers started the season strongly and looked set to repeat as champions in 2007, but Brisbane’s incredible off-season recruitment drive changed the shape of the title race.
+The Bullets, who had finished sixth the season prior, added CJ Bruton, Ebi Ere, Dusty Rychart and Dillon Boucher to play alongside Sam MacKinnon and Mark Bradtke on a roster considered by many to be the greatest in NBL history.

-Melbourne had defeated Cairns thanks to a unlikely hero in game one (100-87), with Axel Dench (18 points) leading the team in scoring as Anstey (5 points) struggled to find the basket and stay out of foul trouble.
-In game two (95-87), the Tigers withstood a huge game from Taipans’ import Darnell Mee ( 23 points, 5 rebounds, 7 assists, and 2 blocks), who racked up 13 points in the third quarter behind a balanced attack that saw six players, including Anstey (16 points and 9 rebounds), Hoare (15 points, 8 rebounds, and 6 assists), Tucker (15 points and 12 rebounds), Corletto (15 points), McDonald (10 points) and Nathan Crosswell (10 points) all notching up double-figure scoring nights.
+Game two moved to Cairns, where Melbourne withstood a huge game from Taipans import Darnell Mee (23 points, 5 rebounds, 7 assists, and 2 blocks), who racked up 13 points in the third quarter.
+The Tigers answered with a balanced attack as Anstey (16 points and 9 rebounds), Hoare (15 points, 8 rebounds, and 6 assists), Tucker (15 points and 12 rebounds), Corletto (15 points), McDonald (10 points) and Crosswell (10 points) all reached double figures in a 95-87 win.

-Darryl McDonald (17 points and 4 assists) and Rashad Tucker (17 points and 12 rebounds) were best for the Tigers, while CJ Bruton (22 points and 7 assists) and Dustry Rychart (21 points) came up big in the final game.
-Sam MacKinnon was named Finals MVP, making history as the first player ever to win a NBL championship, season MVP, Grand Final MVP and Best Defensive Player all in the same year.
+MacKinnon would be named Finals MVP, making history as the first player ever to win a NBL championship, season MVP, Grand Final MVP and Best Defensive Player all in the same year.

 2007/08